gigascience/gigadb-website/docs/sop/PROVISIONING_PRODUCTION.md

 ```
 AWS_PROFILE=UpstreamAlt terraform apply
 ```
->**Note**: will make changes to the existing infrastructure and update the terraform state file, input `yest` if the changes are expected to make.
+>**Note**: will make changes to the existing infrastructure and update the terraform state file, input `yes` if the changes are expected to make.

 ```
 AWS_PROFILE=UpstreamAlt terraform refresh